8 Mental and Emotional Issues That Affect Men’s Sex Lives

 “I’m going through tough times now, so I can’t think about sex.
 This loss is affecting me badly.
 I’m bottled up with sadness and grief, and it may take me some time to feel better.
 But I’m grateful for your support and readiness to be there for me.”

-The relationships you have with yourself are one of the most influential factors of your sexuality.
-While it’s normal for any person to have insecurities and vulnerabilities, a poor self-image and low sexual self-esteem strip away the enjoyment from your sex life — both solo and partnered.
+The relationships you have with yourself are one of the most influential factors in your sexuality.
+While it’s normal for any person to have insecurities and vulnerabilities, a poor self-image and low sexual self-esteem strip away the enjoyment of your sex life — both solo and partnered.
 If this is the case, you’re not alone, as many males go through this.

 This also leads to excessive self-consciousness about your body.
 You become preoccupied with how you look, how to “hide” your most disliked body parts, and what you do.
 You focus on the feelings of possible judgment instead of getting enjoyable experiences from emotional and physical closeness.

-Developing self-awareness is also a helpful skill to explore your body likes and dislikes and what could be causing them.
+Developing self-awareness is also a helpful skill for exploring your body’s likes and dislikes and what could be causing them.

 Your sexuality is an important part of your life.
 It isn’t as white and black as many assume — sexual orientation is on the spectrum.
 And it’s perfectly normal to move through it, be confused, question your sexuality, or feel some shifts in your attractions.
+Questioning your sexuality doesn’t mean you’re “choosing” — it means you’re still learning about who you are and what feels right to you.
 As you age, you become more self-aware of your preferences and needs, accessing new facets of sexual life you couldn’t reach before.

 However, men often face serious obstacles on their way to self-discovery.
 Many factors can prevent you from embracing your sexuality fully: